Chris Lindstrom: Personal life

-Lindstrom's father played at Boston University, and went on to play defensive end for the USFL's Chicago Blitz in 1984.
+Lindstrom's father played at Boston University, and went on to play defensive end for the Chicago Blitz of the United States Football League in 1984.
 His uncles Eric Lindstrom and Dave Lindstrom also played in the NFL.
-His younger brother Alec also played for Boston College and was signed by the Dallas Cowboys as an undrafted free agent on April 30, 2022, shortly after the 2022 NFL Draft.
+His younger brother Alec also played for Boston College and was signed by the Dallas Cowboys as an undrafted free agent on April 30, 2022, shortly after the 2022 NFL draft.